BestTimesToVisit.com Logo

 nature

-Just a short drive from the city, these majestic waterfalls are taller than Niagara Falls.
-Take the cable car up for stunning views, or for the adventurous, climb the 487 steps alongside the cascade.
-The surrounding park offers beautiful hiking trails, especially vibrant in autumn.
+Just a short drive from the city, this impressive waterfall towers over the St. Lawrence River, taller than Niagara Falls.
+Take the cable car up for stunning views or hike the trails surrounding the falls, especially breathtaking when partially frozen in early spring.

 cultural